-Stax Music Academy – Soul of America: An Evolution of Black Music
+SOUL OF AMERICA: An Evolution of Black Music

 Stax Museum of American Soul Music

 How did a record company that started in a North Memphis garage, and ended up in an old movie theater in South Memphis, become one of the most successful record companies of the 1960s and 70s?
 THE PEOPLE.
 The company’s founders were attracted to the music-rich legacy of what would become the Soulsville USA neighborhood, and as Stax Records grew, it created opportunities for innovators, entrepreneurs, creatives, and civic-minded artists, some from Memphis, others from far beyond the city.
-The Stax Museum’s 2022 Black History Month virtual tour, “The Magnetic South” looks at how four individuals – Al Bell, Bettye Crutcher, Al Jackson, Jr., and Mavis Staples – were drawn to the opportunities at Soulsville USA, how the community influenced them, what they contributed, and how their legacies continue to inform and inspire the personal and professional journeys of musicians across Memphis.
-A downloadable tour companion and scheduled workshops for youth and families will complement this year’s virtual tour.
-Students in grades K-12 will have the opportunity to engage in in-person learning sessions, which will include a S.T.E.A.M. workshop in which participants will use their hands, minds, and soul to build, create, and share.
+The Stax Museum’s 2022 Black History Month virtual tour focuses on how four Stax icons: promotions man and eventual Stax Records owner Al Bell, songwriter/recording artist Bettye Crutcher, famed drummer Al Jackson, Jr., and Mavis Staples of the Staple Singers.
+The tour examines how all were drawn to the opportunities at Soulsville USA, how the community influenced them, what they contributed, and how their legacies continue to inform and inspire the personal and professional journeys of musicians across Memphis and the globe.
+These stories will be told by Memphis musicians Keia Johnson, Tonya Dyson, Terence Clark, and actor Kenon Walker.